swdevdave/Android-Developer-NanoDegree-Popular-Movies-App-Stage-1/README.md

 submitting this project as yours will cause you to break the Udacity Honor Code and the suspension of your account.

-Me, the author of the project, allow you to check the code as a reference, but if you submit it, it's your own responsibility if you get expelled.
+Me, the author of the project, allows you to check the code as a reference, but if you submit it, it's your own responsibility if you get expelled.

 Copyright (c) 2018 David King
+swdave.com

 Besides the above notice, the following license applies and this license notice must be included in all works derived from this project.